 - USACares Emergency America’s Heroes – this agency helps the 9/11 veterans pay bills such as utilities and food.

-- Operation family fund – this agency provides grants to the disabled veterans wounded in duty.
+- Operation family fund – this agency provides grants to disabled veterans wounded in duty.
 More so in Operation Enduring and Iraqi Freedom.
 The money can cater to medical bills, rent, vehicle repair, and emergency transportation.

 - Recycled Rides – this agency gives veterans refurbished vehicles in perfect condition at no cost.